imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

 ## Model Architecture

 A deep learning model designed for medical imaging analysis, specifically for 3D volumes.
-Here's a breakdown of its architecture:
+The model is designed to handle 3D medical imaging data (like CT scans) and predict survival probabilities over multiple time points (1-5 years).
+It uses attention mechanisms at multiple levels to focus on relevant parts of the imaging data, both within individual slices and across the entire volume.

 Base Encoder:

 - Uses a pre-trained ResNet3D-18 (torchvision.models.video.r3d_18) as the backbone
-- This is a 3D convolutional neural network that processes volumetric medical imaging data
+- This is a 3D convolutional neural network that processes volumetric medical imaging data (LDCT scans)

 Multi-level Attention Pooling: